samieze/INEv/DCEP_Ambrosia/README.md

 Likewise, our distributed query processor can be started as a simulation using the follwing command from inside the directory `/bin`:

-`../bin/DCEP.Simulation ../inputexamples/google_cluster/Q1_doubleUpdate/Q1_douleUpdate.txt -t Minute -w 30 -d 10 > output.txt`
+`../bin/DCEP.Simulation ../inputexamples/google_cluster/Q1_doubleUpdate/Q1_douleUpdate.txt -t Minute -w 30 -d 10 --name doubleUpdate > output.txt`

 The last lines of the created file `output.txt` contain the totally generated primitve events and projections, as well as number of events sent.